mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 The issue could either be caused by a networking problem, by a firewall or NAT blocking incoming traffic or by a wrong server address.
 Please verify your configuration and try again.
 ```

-### Authentication method

-Please use "Private key" as the authentication method, not "Authentication agent", as the former has been found to work more consistently and reliably, particularly for onward connections to other machines.

 ### Client version